 But, how do we do that?

-It is obviously a human need to keep creating meanings out of things, keep doing and keep moving.
+There is obviously a human need to keep creating meanings out of things and events.
 But, it does not mean one should lead themselves to the point of burnout.

 Set realistic goals for yourself.
 Forget there is any clock ticking.
 There really is not.
 Time is relative and it is high time that we understand this now.
 The purpose is to create something of value, and it can be as little as planting a new tree in your garden, painting your wall, or contributing your role in a charity cause.